 . - Transform your abilities

 The ultimate skill would be to have been able to prevent the current situation from arising in the first place.
 As Sun Tzu put it, “The greatest general is the one who defeats an enemy without fighting.”
-So your third opportunity is to learn whatever skills or abilities would have enabled you to prevent the current situation from arising.
-This is the most powerful response and the book says more about how you can learn this.
+So your third opportunity is to learn whatever skills or abilities would have enabled you to prevent the current situation from happening.
+This is the most difficult but also the most powerful response.
+(The book says more about how you can achieve this.)

-If none of these paths seems attractive there are also two other options you might choose:
+If none of these paths seem attractive there are two more options you might choose:

 - Ignore the situation